Copyright for teachers

-- Fair Use rules allow you to quote images, works of art, photographs and short video and audio fragments and reuse these in Blackboard.
-Quotes must be functional, and can not only be used merely to liven up Blackboard
+- Fair Use rules allow you to quote images, works of art, photographs and short video and audio fragments and reuse these in Brightspace.
+Quotes must be functional, and can not only be used merely to liven up Brightspace

-- The embedding of materials such as videos is allowed in Blackboard only if the material was legally published and freely accessible on another site
+- The embedding of materials such as videos is allowed in Brightspace only if the material was legally published and freely accessible on another site

 - You can always use links.
 Provided that the content was legally posted, linking to images, videos, or other material online is always allowed!

-- Always indicate the correct source for each type of file in Blackboard.
+- Always indicate the correct source for each type of file in Brightspace.
 As far as is reasonably possible the source, including the maker’s name, has to be clearly indicated

 - When using your own materials, you can upload these to a restricted environment or in the public domain

 We are happy to answer your questions via email: email@example.com or call us at + 31 71 527 2871.